Export authorisations for dual-use items

 The exporter is responsible for finding out if a product is subject to export controls.
 The manufacturer has the best technological know-how of its products and is therefore capable of determining the export control classification of its own products.
 Contact the Ministry for Foreign Affairs if you are unsure of whether a certain product or service requires an export authorisation.
 The time required for processing such an inquiry depends on such matters as how quickly the expert opinions requested in the process can be obtained.

-The opinion assesses if the product meets certain criteria for being subject to controls laid down in Annex I to Regulation (EU) 2021/821(Link to another website.) on the basis of its technical specifications.
+The opinion assesses if the product meets certain criteria for being subject to controls laid down in Annex I to Regulation (EU) 2021/821(Link to another website.) or in the national control list on the basis of its technical specifications.

 If a product could be exported to a country subject to sanctions and you therefore want to know if the product is subject to controls on some other grounds, such as the control lists referred to in the sanctions regulations, please request this in the additional information of your inquiry.
 An example of such a list is the list of items in the sanctions against Russia in Annex VII to Regulation (EU) 833/2014(Link to another website.).
 In the request, specify the product lists (the number of the Regulation and the Annex number) on the basis of which the assessment is requested.

-Notifications concerning the use of EU General Export Authorisations EU001-006
+Notifications concerning the use of EU General Export Authorisations EU001-008

 The exporter must notify the Ministry for Foreign Affairs of the use of a general export authorisation (GEA) within 30 days from the date when the first export took place.
 The exporter’s name and address must be included in the notification.